Introduction to Mark

 • “Mark, the disciple and interpreter of Peter, also himself handed on in writing the things that had been preached by Peter” (Adv.
 Haer.
 3.1.1).

-Other patristic sources that attest to the authorship of ‘Mark’ include Justin Martyr (approximately A.D.
+Other “Church Fathers” who assigned authorship to Mark included Justin Martyr (approximately A.D.
 150), Tertullian (A.D.
 207), Origen of Alexandria (A.D, 240), Eusebius of Caesarea (A.D.
 325), Epiphanius of Cyprus (A.D.
 350), and Jerome around A.D.
 350, the original translator of the Latin Vulgate.

 HISTORICAL SETTING

-The gospel of Mark often explains the meaning of Aramaic terms, something the Author would be unlikely to do if his original readers were Jewish Christians.
-Likewise, he also explains Jewish customs for his readers; again, an unnecessary effort if it was written for Jewish audiences - (Mark 3:17, 5:41, 7:3-11, 7:34, 10:46, 12:18, 14:36, 15:34-42).
+The Gospel of Mark frequently explains the meaning of Aramaic terms for its audience, something the Author would be unlikely to do if his original readers were Jewish.
+Likewise, he also describes Jewish customs, another unnecessary effort if Mark was written for Jewish audiences - (Mark 3:17, 5:41, 7:3-11, 7:34, 10:46, 12:18, 14:36, 15:34-42).

-THE CONTENTS
+CONTENTS

 • (Mark 4:26-29) – The secretly growing seed.